repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/docker.rst

       **HTTPS**

-      Add your Certificate and your Key in the secrets
+      Add the Certificate and the Key in the secrets

       .. code:: shell